nd1012/LSC/README.md

 - end with a supported file extension

 Per default the extensions `html`, `htm` and `php` are supported.
 Add more extensions to the `LSC.extensions` list, if required.

+To force managing a link, that actually wouldn't be managed from that selection, you can add the attribute `data-lscmanaged` in your HTML code.
+To avoid LSC managing a link, add the attribute `data-lscunmanaged`.

 If a managed link was clicked, the browser address bar will update, and even the browser history will get a new entry and supports the back-button as usual.
 The only difference is: If the link target was cached already, no http request will be sent, but the cached HTML will be used instead.